prvnl/simperium-user-manager/README.md

 This PHP website allows users to manage their user account for a specific App that is using the Simperium platform.
 The website is using a Bootstrap Responsive HTML5 layout and gives the user the following options:

 <b>Forgot password:</b>
-When the user looses the password, the user can request a password reset link by email.
+When the user loses the password, the user can request a password reset link by email.
 By using the link in the email the user can reset their password without knowing their original password.
 Because of the usage of a token, you can be sure that only the owner of the email address can use the correct password recovery link.

 <b>Change password:</b>
 With this option the user can change their password.
 The user needs the current account details to change the password.